Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

 Cost optimization, while not as directly related to performance testing as application optimization, is crucial for being able to manage a well architected application and still is usually intertwined with performance optimization.

+In addition to everything that's been mentioned to this point, here are some helpful tips for managing cloud costs:
 - Find the "Billing" section in the cloud provider UI
   - This should be part of all cloud providers and should contain helpful visualizations showing costs over time as well as the ability to filter data and group by specific dimensions
     - AWS's "Cost Explorer" tool is very useful for breaking down costs by Service, AWS account, etc. and even has some simple forecasts